HenrikBengtsson/future.apply/revdep/problems.md

 ## In both

-*   checking package dependencies ...
+*   checking installed package size ...
 NOTE
     ```
-    Package suggested but not available for checking: ‘EpiSoon’
+      installed size is 229.4Mb
+      sub-directories of 1Mb or more:
+        help    1.4Mb
+        libs  227.2Mb
     ```

-*   checking installed package size ...
+*   checking for GNU extensions in Makefiles ...
 NOTE
     ```
-      installed size is 225.9Mb
-      sub-directories of 1Mb or more:
-        libs  224.4Mb
+    GNU make is a SystemRequirements.
     ```

 # forecastML